LOADING ...

 Almost too for me

-Should gentleness be filed along empathy
+Should gentleness be filed along with

 We feel for someone else's

-else's child dies and equities in defence rise
+Someone child dies and equities in defence rise

 You got Russell

-You got of speech
+You got freedom of

-You got great beaches, wildernesses and
+You got great beaches, and malls

 For you and the rest of the